Seeking diverse experiences of Long COVID

 Examples of community impact include:

-- Patients connected in online forums and social media sharing their concerns and experiences about Long COVID.
-This helped lead to the creation of the RECOVER Initiative.
+- Patients connected in online forums and on social media to share their concerns about and experiences with Long COVID.
+This helped lead to the creation of RECOVER.

-- Input from over 100 patients gathered at RECOVER listening sessions and through research showed us the need to publicly recognize and share the message that “Long COVID is real.”
-RECOVER continues to listen first and test often as we develop communication materials.
+- Over 100 patients gave their input at RECOVER listening sessions and through research.
+This input showed us the need to publicly recognize and share the message that “Long COVID is real.”
+We continue to listen first and test often as we develop communication materials.

-- In response to community needs and to support communities hardest hit by COVID, the NIH funded the Community Engagement Alliance (CEAL) Against COVID-19 Disparities.
-CEAL uses active, community-engaged research and outreach to find effective ways to get information to communities.
-CEAL continues and is working alongside RECOVER to raise awareness of Long COVID.
+- In response to community needs and to support communities hardest hit by COVID, the NIH funded the Community Engagement Alliance (CEAL).
+CEAL uses active, community-engaged research and outreach to find effective ways to share information with communities.
+CEAL continues to work alongside RECOVER to raise awareness of Long COVID.

-- Based on community input, RECOVER created a standing task force to focus on the similarities between Long COVID, ME/CFS, and other post-acute infection syndromes.
+- Based on community input, RECOVER created a standing task force to focus on the similarities between Long COVID and other conditions, like myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), that can affect people who get a viral infection.

-- Since RECOVER began, we’ve received more than 1,600 direct inquiries and more than 900 people have attended RECOVER patient experience discussions.
-We use your questions to inform our activities and communications, including the FAQ page on recoverCOVID.org.
+- Since RECOVER began, we’ve received thousands of direct inquiries, and more than 900 people have attended RECOVER patient experience discussions.
+We use your questions to inform our activities and communications, including on the FAQ page.

 Your Voice

-Long COVID is real and many people are suffering.
-But not enough people know about Long COVID.
+Long COVID is real.
+Many people are suffering, but not enough people know about Long COVID.
 There are multiple ways patients, caregivers, and community members can get involved.

 Ways to Get Involved